Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 What constitutes a positive return experience in 2026 has evolved.
 Customers expect precise pickup windows — not “we’ll collect it in 3–5 business days” but “pickup tomorrow between 2:00 and 2:30 PM.”
 This is the same AI-powered scheduling precision that’s transforming forward delivery ETAs, applied to the return journey.
 They expect fast refunds — and AI-verified return initiation through photo confirmation and weight validation can trigger refunds before the item is physically received, eliminating the 7–14 day refund wait that drives frustration.
 And they expect communication: real-time return tracking with proactive updates at each stage.

 The economics reinforce the CX logic.
-An Invesp analysis found that acquiring a new customer costs five times more than retaining an existing one.
+Acquiring a new customer costs five times more than retaining an existing one.
 If a seamless return experience prevents even 5% of at-risk customers from churning, the lifetime value recovery far outweighs the cost of building the AI infrastructure to support it.
+For enterprise retailers, this is where AI-powered logistics in ecommerce delivers compounding returns — literally.

 The First-Mover Window Is Still Open